hyperledger/besu-docs/docs/public-networks/how-to/use-engine-api.md

 ## Configure the Engine API

 The Engine API is enabled by default even if no consensus client configuration exists.
-You may configure the Engine API, for example, to change the service port number or to specify the host allowlist:
+You can configure the Engine API to:

 - Specify the [service ports](#service-ports).
 - Specify the [host allowlist](#host-allowlist).